Whirlpool Corporation: 1980s to 2000s: International Expansion

-2000s to present: Growth and closures
+2000s to 2020s: Growth and closures

 By 2004, annual revenues exceeded $13 billion.
 In 2005, Maytag Corporation shareholders voted to accept Whirlpool Corporation's stock purchase.
 After the U.S. Justice Department approved the merger in 2006, the company acquired Maytag, including the Maytag, Jenn-Air, Amana, Jade, Magic Chef, Admiral, Hoover, and Dixie-Narco brands.
 It sold Dixie-Narco to Crane Co., and Amana Commercial to AGA.

 In 2007, Whirlpool sold Hoover to Techtronic Industries, TTI Floorcare, and Jade Appliances to Middleby Corporation.
 It also closed plants in Newton, Iowa, Searcy, Arkansas, and Herrin, Illinois, resulting in the loss of 4,500 jobs in the affected communities.
 In 2008, Whirlpool announced the closure of plants in La Vergne, Tennessee, Reynosa, Mexico, Oxford, Mississippi, and Jackson, Tennessee.

 In 2009, Whirlpool acquired WC Woods from bankruptcy and closed the company's Evansville, Indiana plant.

+Logo used from 2010 to 2017.

 A Whirlpool employee creates appliances at the Cleveland, Tennessee, plant on Oct.
 1, 2010.

 In 2011, Whirlpool celebrated its 100th anniversary and unveiled its 100th anniversary logo and an updated corporate logo.

 It also took over the former KarstadtQuelle brand Privileg from Otto GmbH.

 In 2011, Whirlpool announced the closure of the Fort Smith Arkansas plant.
 The following year Whirlpool opened a manufacturing plant in Cleveland, Tennessee replacing a 123-year-old facility.
 The $200 million project added about 130 jobs to an established workforce of 1,500.
 The 1 e6sqft facility manufactures premium cooking appliances for Whirlpool's portfolio of brands.
 The project includes a distribution center.

 In August 2013, Whirlpool announced it would acquire a 51% majority stake in China's Hefei Royalstar Sanyo (a joint venture between Japan's Sanyo Electric Co, now a unit of Panasonic Corp, and Hefei State-Owned Assets Holding Company Ltd, the investment arm of the local state government) for $552 million and give the company leverage to expand in the Chinese appliance market.